-So, I’ll be teaching Breaking Into Script Reading for the FIFTH year at Ealing Studios, in conjunction with LondonSWF.
+So, I’ll be teaching Breaking Into Script Reading for the sixth year in 2020 at Ealing Studios, in conjunction with LondonSWF.
 I love teaching this course, which is not only for wannabe script readers but those screenwriters who want to see an ‘insider’s view’ of how their scripts may be judged from the other side of the table.

 To celebrate, I’ve composed a mammoth list of the issues a script reader may chuck a spec screenplay to one side … Or rather, in this new world of PDFs and virtual work, MOVE IT TO TRASH!
 I’ve also linked to lots of other stuff about what to do about these problems, too.
 Ready??
 Let’s go …